UNDERSTAND THE OBJECTIVE OF WRITING.

 Like general English, a legal document should be grammatically correct.
-Legal document once written shall ever remain as a piece of sign and shall be examined by several people.
-Especially by judges, lawyers and well –knowledgeable client.
+The legal document once was written shall ever remain as a piece of sign and shall be examined by several people.
+Especially by judges, lawyers, and well –knowledgeable client.
 There should not be any mistake in grammar.

 Readable sentences are simple, active, affirmative, and declarative.
 In order to effective legal writing refer legal writing guide or legal writing help.
 The more a sentence deviates from this structure, the harder the sentence is to understand.
 Long, run-on sentences are a basic weakness in legal documents.
 Legal documents often contain conditions which result in complex sentences with many clauses.